conorH22/conorH22.github.io/Portfolio.md

 ## Real time weather application

-Developed a real time weather application in 2D in cocos2d-x and 3D application in Unity.
+Developed a real time weather application in 2D in cocos2d-x and 3D application in Unity for my fourth year project.
 The purpose of the project was to parse weather data from wunderground api.
 The 2d application  uses cocos2d network httprequest to call wunderground api.
 RapidJson parses json data to string and the string searches for the weather effect type, depending on the time of day, a day/night relvant weather scene is rendered and the demo of Attack of ozones game demo can be played.

 The 3d application  uses cocos2d network httprequest to call wunderground api.
 LitJson parse json data to string and the string searches for the weather effect type and the relvant weather scene is rendered and the demo of The Lost sheep game demo can be played.

-## Attack of Ozones 2D  cross platform Racing game
+## Attack of Ozones

-Developed with cocos2d-x (c++). cross platform game on windows desktop and Android.
+Developed with cocos2d-x (c++).
+2D cross platform game on windows desktop and Android.
 The Game is inspired by Star wars.
 Multi level space race game.
 Destroy multiple type of enemies.
 Worked with android Sdks